fede4ka1245/ymap3-components/README.md

 (map will work on <b>http://{domain}:{port}</b>)
 4) [Install](#install-library) and use library

+Check example in codesandbox [below](#example).
 For more comprehensive information go to [Official documentation](https://yandex.ru/dev/jsapi30/doc/ru/)

 ## API